 Strongest Alternative Energy Incentives

-Well into 2019, the Renewable Energy Credit (REC) market continues to be one of the most effective forms of financial incentives.
+Well into 2019, the Renewable Energy Credit (REC) market continued to be one of the most effective forms of financial incentives.
 In the solar industry, solar renewable energy credits (SREC) provide payments to solar owners to help improve their total return on investment and shorten the time to recoup their initial investment.
 Strong SREC markets in New Jersey, Pennsylvania, Maryland, and Washington D.C. are driving major installations.
 Additionally, other programs, such as the SMART program in Massachusetts which bolsters the solar industry, as well as extended carbon pricing programs in California which seeks to reduce all forms of fossil fuel consumption, have shown promise across the country.

 Lobbying Efforts To Extend The Federal Investment Tax Credit